Physical Neural Cellular Automata for 2D Shape Classification: NEURAL NETWORK MODEL

 We modify the standard NCA setup described above to work in hardware in the following ways:

 \textbf{Zero out kernel corners.} The hardware cells can only communicate with their neighbors in the four cardinal directions and not diagonally.
-To simulate this we clamp the diagonal weights of the $3 \times 3$ convolutional kernels to be zero.
-This eliminates any diagonal communication while still allowing us to use the efficient convolutional neural networks software.
+To simulate this we clamp the diagonal weights of the $3\times3$ convolutional kernels to be zero, eliminating any diagonal communication while still allowing efficient convolutional operations.

 \textbf{Zero out empty grid cells.} The hardware cells can only communicate with other hardware cells, and not through the air.
 However, the convolutional neural network operates on the entire grid, and thus computes updates for the empty grid cells as well.
 To address this we clamp the empty grid cells to have an all zero state.